JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/reviews/2026-08-15-The-Hunchback-of-Notre-Dame.md

 ---
-title: "Greenlight Theatre Company's 'Hunchback' Soars With Grandeur and Intimacy"
+title: "Greenlight Theatre Company's 'Hunchback' Rings With Grandeur and Intimacy"
 date: 2026-08-15T16:35:22-04:00
+featured_image:
+  src: /media/photos/2026-The-Hunchback-of-Notre-Dame-review.webp
+  alt: "The cast, choir, orchestra and creative team of Greenlight Theatre Company's The Hunchback of Notre Dame gather on stage beneath red and blue lights, with bells and cathedral-inspired set pieces behind them."
+  caption: "Greenlight Theatre Company's *The Hunchback of Notre Dame* gathers cast, choir, orchestra and creative team beneath the bells, capturing the grandeur, intimacy and ringing humanity of the production."
+  credit:
+    name: Christopher Milligan
 authors:
 - Maureen E. McCluskey, Ed.D.
 show_reading_time: true